Table of Contents

 Homemade dog food has its pros and cons.
 This can be a great nutritional choice for dogs, but only when done right.
 If done incorrectly, however, feeding a dog an unbalanced homemade diet will negatively impact your pet's health.

 Homemade dog food is a term used for food that is prepared and cooked for dogs at home by pet owners using the same “human food” ingredients that we use in our own diets.
 Dogs fed a homemade dog food diet can avoid eating processed commercial dog food brands like dry kibble, dehydrated dog foods or canned wet dog food.

-There are many reasons why pet parents choose to feed homemade dog food recipes:
+There are many reasons why pet owners choose to feed homemade dog food recipes:

-- Fear of too frequent recalls on commercial pet foods
+- Fear of too frequent recalls of commercial pet foods

 - Unique health needs of ailing dogs